vikingdata/articles/tools/automation/ansible/anisble_variables.md

 <a name=var></a>Variables
 -----

-First thing to do is [understand the precedence of variables](https://docs.ansible.com/ansible/latest/reference_appendices/general_precedence.html#general-precedence-rules)
+First thing to do is [understand the precedence of variables](https://docs.ansible.com/ansible/latest/reference_appendices/general_precedence.html#general-precedence-rules).

+For variables defined by user... from [Ansible Roles and Variables](https://www.dasblinkenlichten.com/ansible-roles-and-variables/)
+    * Variables defined in role ‘defaults’
+    * Variables defined as group_vars
+    * Variables defined as host_vars
+    * Variables defined in plays
+    * Variables defined in role ‘vars’
+    * Variables defined at runtime with –e switch

 Second thing, understand the different type of variables.